 The Archives is open from 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
 It is closed on federal holidays.
 You can contact Archivist Jennifer Clark at 11 North Fourth Street St. Louis, MO 63102 Phone: 314-655-1600 Fax: 314-655-1652

-If you are interested in volunteering in the JNEM Archives, please contact our volunteer coordinator, Mike Corns at (voice) 314-655-1600.
+If you are interested in volunteering in the JNEM Archives, please contact our volunteer coordinator at 314-655-1600.
 The Archivist is also interested in working with students to develop internships.
 Learn more about volunteering and internships.